Maiden Lane (Manhattan)

 Maiden Lane is an east–west street in the Financial District of Lower Manhattan, New York City.
 Its eastern end is at South Street, near the South Street Seaport, and its western end is at Broadway near the World Trade Center site, where it becomes Cortlandt Street.

 Etymology

-The street received its name in New Amsterdam, as Maagde Paatje, a "footpath used by lovers along a rippling brook", according to the WPA Guide to New York City, a "pebbly brook" that ran from Nassau Street to the East River, where wives and daughters washed linen according to the city historians Edwin Burrows and Mike Wallace.
+The street's modern name is a translation of the Dutch Maagde Paatje.
+The name belonged originally to a footpath running along a brook that flowed from Nassau Street to the East River.
+The women of New Amsterdam would wash and bleach their laundry here, hence the reference to "maidens".

 History

 Development

 The street was formally laid out in 1696, the first street north of still-palisaded Wall Street.

 By 1728, a market was held at the foot of Maiden Lane, where it ended at Front Street facing the East River; by 1823, when it was demolished and disbanded, the Fly Market, selling meat, country produce and fish under its covered roofs, was New York's oldest.
 It eventually gave way to the Fulton Fish Market, and later, the New Amsterdam Market.
 The Fly Market, and its successor the Fulton Fish Market, which moved to the Bronx in 2005, was one of New York's earliest open-air fish markets.
 From a New York newspaper dated 1831:

 In New York, there are a number of Markets.
 Those called Fulton and Washington Markets are the largest.
 Fulton Market is at the East end of Fulton Street near the East River...The first was formerly situated in Maiden Lane on the East River side, and was called Fly Market.

 The New York Slave Revolt of 1712 happened around Maiden Lane, in which 23 black slaves revolted, killing nine white men and women and injuring six other whites.

 In September 1732, a company of professional actors arrived from London and took an upstairs room near the junction of Pearl Street which was fitted up with a platform stage, and marked the origin of professional theater in New York; by the time the company was disbanded in 1734, their building was known as the Play House.

 In the spring of 1790, Thomas Jefferson rented a house at 57 Maiden Lane when he moved to New York to serve as the Secretary of State under George Washington.
 His dinner on June 20, 1790 at that house with Alexander Hamilton and James Madison produced the Compromise of 1790, whereby Hamilton won the decision for the national government to take over and pay the state debts, while Jefferson and Madison obtained the national capital (District of Columbia) for the South.
 The dinner was celebrated in the song "The Room Where It Happens" in the Broadway musical Hamilton.